-When you have your basic frontal fashion figure set up, hthen it is time to sketch some in other fashion poses and from different views.
+When you have your basic frontal fashion figure set up, then it is time to sketch other fashion poses and different views.

 You can start with a back view croquis which is very useful to have on hand when you want to show your designs or illustrate clothing that has interesting back detail.
 After that it is also good to have some side view croquis as you will probably have some dresses with long tail or hi-lo hem that is best illustrated in this pose.
 When you have these two croquis ready, then it is time to have fun and work on different types of fashion figures that will compliment your design work or make a base for beautiful illustrations.

 The back view can be used if you have a beautiful piece of lacing on a dress or an embellishment that makes the garment special.
 The overall proportions of the back view are the same as front view just showing different body parts.

 You can use the measurement and axis line from the previous post and just start sketching the backside of the body.

 From the back view, the neck appears to look shorter as it sinks into the shoulder line.
 You will have shoulder blades showing with closest part at 2 heads point.
 They should be about 1/2 head apart on either side of the axis line at the narrowest point.
 The waist is at 3 and the hips are at 4, same as in the front view.